axshaykp/random-wallpaper-feh/README.md

 # random-wallpaper-feh

-A bash script to download a random wallpaper from Wallpaper Cave and apply wallpaper using feh.
+A bash script to download a random wallpaper from Wallpaper Cave or Wallhaven and apply wallpaper using feh.

 ## Requirements